Updated: Aug 20

 Vincent was well known in New Orleans society but was even more involved and invested in the City of Mobile.
 He was thanked in the New Orleans press for example, for his regular delivery of national newspapers to their port in the late 1820s and his business ventures in Mobile were still being recognized in New Orleans ten years later.
 Yet during these years, he invested heavily in land around Mobile, including over 1000 acres in 1839 alone, just before his death.
 (4)

 On October 30, 1839, Benjamin and his sister died on the same day, in their homes in Spring Hill, victims of the great Yellow Fever outbreak of that year which had already taken the life of his brother-in-law, Michael Krafft, who died in Pascagoula.
-Both were interred in Magnolia Cemetery in Mobile where impressive obelisks mark their burial places.
+All three were interred in Mobile's Magnolia Cemetery.

 Too often we hear or use words like "slave trader" or "pirate" and specific ideas come to mind, based primarily on their representations in popular culture.
 But as we see so often, our collective memory doesn't always match the data and our attempts to impart our own sense of justice and morality on people whose experiences and perspectives were quite different from ours can lead to unrealistic interpretations.
 The lives of men like Benjamin Vincent represent the uncertainties and ambiguities of the era itself and defy our attempts to label them as good or bad.
 We would like to hold certain people responsible for the injustice and human atrocities of slavery and separate them from those who built the nation's prosperity but the reality is much more complex.